g0dux/CHATCYBER-BETA-/README.md

 - **Description:**
   Extract and display image metadata from a provided URL.

 - **Features:**
-  - Retrieve complete EXIF metadata.
+  - Retrieve complete EXIF data.
-  - Automatically convert GPS coordinates into a clickable Google Maps link (if available).
+  - Automatically convert GPS coordinates to a clickable Google Maps link.

 ---

+## Flask Interface

+The Flask interface is the classic web interface powered by Flask.
+It handles HTTP requests and renders pages using server-side templates.
+Key aspects include:

+- **Endpoints:**
+  Multiple endpoints handle chat, investigation, metadata extraction, email analysis, and more.

+- **Performance Monitoring:**
+  Integrated with Prometheus for tracking metrics.

+- **Customization:**
+  Uses HTML, CSS, and JavaScript for a responsive design with a configuration modal to adjust appearance settings.

+---

+## Gradio Interface

+The Gradio interface provides an interactive, modern user interface that runs alongside Flask.
+Key features include:

+- **Real-Time Interaction:**
+  Users receive immediate feedback as they interact with the assistant.

+- **Intuitive Controls:**
+  Sliders and radio buttons allow users to configure parameters such as temperature, response speed, and more.

+- **Seamless Integration:**
+  The Gradio interface mirrors the functionalities available in the Flask interface, providing a user-friendly experience for both chat and investigation modes.

+---

 ## Advanced Forensic Analysis 🕵️‍♂️

-Cyber Assistant v4.0 includes an advanced forensic analysis module that extracts and correlates critical data for digital investigations, such as:
+The advanced forensic analysis module extracts critical forensic data from the results, including:

 - **IP Addresses:** IPv4 and IPv6
-- **Contact Information:** Emails and Phone Numbers
+- **Contact Information:** Emails and phone numbers
-- **URLs & MAC Addresses**
-- **Hashes:** MD5, SHA1, SHA256
+- **URLs, MAC Addresses, and Hashes:** MD5, SHA1, and SHA256
-- **Vulnerability IDs:** e.g., CVE identifiers
+- **Vulnerability IDs:** Such as CVE identifiers

-These capabilities aid in identifying patterns and gathering digital evidence for cybersecurity and forensic investigations.
+This module aids in identifying patterns and gathering digital evidence for cybersecurity investigations.

 ---

-## Additional Features 🚀

-- **Autocorrection:**
-  The input text is automatically corrected for spelling and grammar to improve the coherence of responses.

-- **Speed vs. Detail Configuration:**
-  Users can choose between a "Fast" mode (lower token count, less detailed, quicker responses) or a "Detailed" mode (higher token count, more comprehensive responses).

-- **Interactive Configuration:**
-  The web interface includes a modal that lets users customize appearance settings (font sizes, colors, dimensions for chat and notes areas).

-- **Performance Monitoring:**
-  Integrated with Prometheus to monitor key metrics such as request count and latency.

----

 ## Running on Google Colab ☁️

-Cyber Assistant v4.0 is designed to work seamlessly on Google Colab.
-Follow these steps to run the project on Colab:
+Cyber Assistant v4.0 is designed to run seamlessly on Google Colab.
+Follow these steps to launch the project in Colab:

-1. **Open a New Notebook on Google Colab.**
+1. **Open a New Notebook in Google Colab.**

-2. **Clone the Repository and Set Up the Environment:**
+2. **Clone the Repository and Install Dependencies:**

-   Insert and execute the following cell:
+   Paste and run the following cell:

    ```python
    %cd /content